Cliffmax85/Cliffmax85/README.md

+import Cliff from './Cliff.js'
 ### Hi there 👋

+My name is Cliff.
+I am a software developer in Portland, Oregon.
+I will be graduating Alchemy Code Lab in june, 2022.
+At that point I will be proficient in HTML, CSS, JS and React.

+Feel free to take a look at some of my work!

 <!--
 **Cliffmax85/Cliffmax85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.